-While only one spouse may be filing for bankruptcy, the court will consider household income in order to determine if the filing spouse is eligible to file for Chapter 7.
+- Even though only one person may be filing for bankruptcy, the court will consider household income from both spouses to determine if the filing spouse is eligible to file for Chapter 7.
 In cases where a filing spouse has little disposable income but a nonfiling spouse earns substantially more, the income of both will be reported on bankruptcy forms.
 If the household income is more than the qualifying median income required for filing Chapter 7, the filing spouse may have to file under Chapter 13.
-In either case, the court will consider what your current monthly income (CMI) is by deducting expenses your spouse pays that are not related to monthly household costs when determining the filing spouse's current monthly income (CMI).
+The court will also take into consideration any expenses paid by the nonfiling spouse that are not related to monthly household costs when determining the filing spouse's current monthly income (CMI).
 For example, if your spouse pays $500 on a car loan, $500 will be deducted from your total costs in order to determine your monthly disposable income.

 - If the household income of a filing spouse disqualifies him or her for Chapter 7, he or she can still file under Chapter 13.
 Under Chapter 13, a trustee is appointed by the court in order to administer the repayment of debt according to a plan agreed to by the filing spouse's creditors.
 While the nonfiling spouse will not be involved in the Chapter 13 repayment plan, his or her income will be considered when determining the repayment schedule.

-If you need additional information regarding bankruptcy and single filing by one spouse only, contact bankruptcy attorneys at Kingcade & Garcia today to schedule an appointment to discuss your case.
+If you need additional information regarding bankruptcy and single filing by one spouse only, contact the bankruptcy lawyers at Kingcade & Garcia today to schedule an appointment to discuss your case.
 We can order a credit report, evaluate your financial situation, and determine the best course of action available to you.